auth0-samples/auth0-angular-samples/05-Token-Renewal/README.md

 # Auth0 Angular Token Renewal

-This sample demonstrates how to silently renew `access_token`s in an Angular application with Auth0.
+This sample demonstrates how to renew `access_token`s in a React application with Auth0 using `checkSession`.
+For more information, read [our reference documentation](https://auth0.com/docs/libraries/auth0js#using-checksession-to-acquire-new-tokens).
 The sample uses the Angular CLI.

 ## Getting Started